This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-If you have any ingredients leftover from this small batch Parmesan chicken tenders recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this crispy baked Parmesan chicken tenders recipe, check out our Leftover Ingredients Recipe Finder.

-• Seasonings: Use Italian seasoning, garlic powder, salt, and black pepper.
+• Seasonings: Italian seasoning, garlic powder, salt, and black pepper add classic flavor to the breadcrumb mixture and complement the Parmesan without overpowering the chicken.

 Recipe Variations

-• Spicy Chicken Tenders: Add some red pepper flakes or spicy Italian seasoning.
+• Spicy Parmesan Chicken Tenders: Add a pinch of red pepper flakes in the breadcrumb mixture for gentle heat.

 How To Make Parmesan Chicken Tenders

-These step-by-step photos and instructions help you visualize how to make a small batch of Parmesan chicken tenders.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These photos and instructions walk you through how to make a small batch of baked Parmesan chicken tenders.
+Ingredient amounts and full details are in the recipe card below.

-2. Melt the butter in a medium-sized bowl.
-Dip each chicken tenderloin in the butter.
+2. Coat the Chicken: Melt the butter in a medium bowl.
+Dip each chicken tender into the butter, making sure it is fully coated.

-4. Place the coated chicken on a foil or parchment paper-lined baking sheet.
-Bake for 20 minutes or until a meat thermometer reads 165°F at the thickest part of the chicken.
+4. Bake: Place the coated chicken tenders on the prepared baking sheet.
+Bake for 20 minutes, or until the chicken is cooked through and a thermometer inserted into the thickest part reads 165°F.

 four photos showing how to make baked chicken tenders.